Seancheey/psu-cse-login/README.md

 Quick login to Penn State cse Linux lab

-1. one-command login with one tap of DUO push
+1. One-command login with one tap of DUO push
-2. eliminate 'delete' key malfunctioning in vim
+2. Eliminate 'delete' key malfunctioning in vim
-3. eliminate needs to type password every time
+3. Eliminate needs to type password every time
-4. use **bash** as default shell instead of old tcsh
+4. Use **bash** as default shell instead of old tcsh
+5. Automatically connect to Cisco AnyConnect

 Prerequisite
 ---